 Before you begin property hunting, determine how you’ll hold the property.

+A big perk of owning foreign property in South Africa is that non-residents have the same ownership rights as local citizens.
 IGrow Trusts specialises in helping foreign investors set up the optimal structure for their specific needs and circumstances.
 This step should happen before you make an offer on any property.

 Action: Consult with IGrow Trusts to determine the best ownership structure for your situation.